Froebe and Colorado State host Air Force

 Colorado Springs, Colorado; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Colorado State takes on Air Force after Kloe Froebe scored 20 points in Colorado State’s 72-54 victory over the Utah State Aggies.
+BOTTOM LINE: Colorado State faces Air Force after Kloe Froebe scored 20 points in Colorado State’s 72-54 win against the Utah State Aggies.

-The Falcons have gone 9-3 in home games.
-Air Force scores 65.8 points and has outscored opponents by 4.2 points per game.
+The Falcons are 9-3 on their home court.
+Air Force ranks second in the MWC with 10.2 offensive rebounds per game led by Jayda McNabb averaging 3.8.

 The Rams are 9-3 in MWC play.
-Colorado State is fourth in the MWC scoring 69.4 points per game and is shooting 43.0%.
+Colorado State is second in the MWC giving up 60.9 points while holding opponents to 37.5% shooting.

-Air Force scores 65.8 points per game, 4.9 more points than the 60.9 Colorado State allows.
-Colorado State has shot at a 43.0% rate from the field this season, 1.2 percentage points less than the 44.2% shooting opponents of Air Force have averaged.
+Air Force averages 65.8 points per game, 4.9 more points than the 60.9 Colorado State gives up.
+Colorado State averages 8.0 made 3-pointers per game this season, 2.7 more made shots on average than the 5.3 per game Air Force allows.

-The Falcons and Rams meet Saturday for the first time in conference play this season.
+The Falcons and Rams face off Saturday for the first time in MWC play this season.

-TOP PERFORMERS: Jayda McNabb is averaging 8.1 points, 7.1 rebounds and 1.9 steals for the Falcons.
-Milahnie Perry is averaging 15.7 points over the last 10 games.
+TOP PERFORMERS: Keelie O’Hollaren averages 1.9 made 3-pointers per game for the Falcons, scoring 9.3 points while shooting 30.2% from beyond the arc.
+Milahnie Perry is averaging 16.1 points over the last 10 games.

-Emma Ronsiek is scoring 18.3 points per game and averaging 5.8 rebounds for the Rams.
-Hannah Simental is averaging 12.0 points and 2.0 rebounds over the last 10 games.
+Emma Ronsiek is averaging 18.3 points and 5.8 rebounds for the Rams.
+Hannah Simental is averaging 12.0 points over the last 10 games.

 LAST 10 GAMES: Falcons: 4-6, averaging 65.1 points, 28.3 rebounds, 13.3 assists, 8.5 steals and 2.4 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 64.7 points per game.